Phantom65536/csc207-ThoughtVault/Initial Design.md

   - Constructor assigning values to all instance attributes
   - A method for returning values of all instance attributes
 - Signup input data:
-  - Private instance attributes: Name, Username, Password, RepeatPassword, API key
+  - Private instance attributes: Username, Password, RepeatPassword, Credentials String
   - Constructor assigning these
   - A method for returning these
 - Login input data: